https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-Could a nonrigid body be described by a single value of tkkr9su cb9m19he angular velocity $\omega$ Explain.
+Could a nonrigid body be described by a singlerj9tl1 7x4ayev (j1 by value of the angular velocity $\omega$ Explain.

 Correct Answer: